Salal Dam: Siltation

 From the very first year of operation, the reservoir of the Salal dam started silting up.
 Two severe floods in 1988 and 1992 further accelerated the siltation.
 Within five years, the reservoir got silted up almost entirely.
 As a result, the reservoir capacity got reduced from the intended 231000 acre.ft to 7000 acre.ft.

 As per the 1978 Salal agreement, the reservoir had to be maintained at Constant Full Reservoir Level at 487.68 m above sea level.
 Six under-sluices that were provided during the construction had to be plugged at the beginning of operation.
 Consequently, the 9.14 m high spillway gates form the only live storage of the reservoir.
 The rest is dead storage, which ended up acting as a siltation tank.
 To alleviate the problem, the spillway gates are being opened at least once a month during the monsoon season as a desilting mechanism, with a discharge of about 4,250 cumecs.
-This is reported to have recovered some of the reservoir capacity, increasing it to 10000 acre.ft.
+This is reported to have recovered some of the reservoir capacity, increasing it to 13950000 m3 as of July 2025.

 As the spillway and the power intake are continuously passing sand, they cause abrasion damage to the spillway concrete structure and the turbine equipment.
 Studies report erosion in the civil structures such as the concrete sill of the spillway, the glacis and the bucket; damage to the turbine components such as cracks in the turbine blades, knife edging of the outer edges and washing out of other components; damage to the cooling system such as tubes being choked with stator faults encountered.
 NHPC has been using various technical remedies to address these problems.

 The silt accumulation has essentially converted the reservoir into an elevated river bed.
 The situation is reported to be alarming and the future of the project uncertain.
 "During winters when water level goes abysmally down, it does not generate much [power]," according to a state official.
 In 2014–2015, the two powerhouses reported producing 3491 million KWH, representing 57% capacity factor.
 (Note: At full capacity, a power station generates 8.76 million units (kWh) per megawatt of installed capacity.
 In early 1990s, Chenab projects produced 6.93 million units per installed MW.
 From 2012 to 2013, Salal produced only 4.74 million units, with a small improvement to 5.06 million units in 2014–15.)